-The massacre at the Temple turned the natives against the Spanish and their own king.
-The Spanish demanded that Montezuma speak to his people and convince them to let the Spanish leave peaceably.
-The Aztec people greeted their king by stoning him.
-He was hit by a rock and fell down.
-He died soon after, either as a result of the injury, or at the hands of the Spanish.
-On July 1, 1520, Cortes' small army left their compound, and headed for the causeway out of the city.
-They reached the Tiacopan causeway and were spotted by Aztec warriors.
-As they crossed the causeway, in what became known as the La Noche Triste, or sad night, thousands of Aztec warriors attacked them.
-The Spanish were weighed down by all the gold they were carrying.
-Over half of the Spanish soldiers died crossing the causeway to the mainland.
-In addition over 1,000 native allies of Cortes perished.
+The massacre at the temple turned the natives against both the Spanish and their own king, Montezuma.
+The Spanish demanded that Montezuma address his people and convince them to allow the Spanish to leave peacefully.
+Instead, the Aztec populace greeted their king with a hail of stones.
+Struck by a rock, Montezuma fell and died shortly thereafter, either from his injuries or at the hands of the Spanish.
+On July 1, 1520, Cortes' small army left their compound and headed for the causeway out of the city.
+Upon reaching the Tlacopan causeway, they were spotted by Aztec warriors.
+As they crossed the causeway, in an event that became known as La Noche Triste ("The Sad Night"), thousands of Aztec warriors attacked them.
+Weighed down by the gold they were carrying, over half of the Spanish soldiers and more than 1,000 of Cortes' native allies perished.

 The Aztecs could not savor their victory over Cortes for long, as the Spanish had left behind a devastating gift: disease, most likely smallpox.
 The disease ravaged the Aztec population both physically and emotionally.
 When Cortes returned a few months later with a larger Spanish army and thousands of Native American allies, they easily overcame the weakened Aztec forces.
 Despite fighting to the bitter end, the Aztecs could not withstand the better-armed Spanish.
 The city of Tenochtitlan fell, and with it, the Aztec Empire collapsed.